MyOralVillage/4-Share/deliverable-1/planning.md

 * As a user, I should be able to work with the Bangladesh Taka, so that I can use it to count and do math
   * Bangladesh Taka is displayed in the scrollbar

+* As a user, I should be able to work with Canadian Dollar, so that I can use it to count and do math
+  * Canadian Dollar is displayed in the scrollbar

 * As an administrator, I should be able to rank the order in which currencies are displayed for a specific locale, so that I can more effectively optimize the experience for my users in different countries
   * Clicking on a country displays current rankings of the currency